lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

         title: ''
         subtitle: ''
         text: >
-          Discover the idyllic beauty of Taohua, a **traditional Bai ethnic group village**.
+          Discover the idyllic beauty of Taohua, a traditional **Bai ethnic minority village**.
 Admire the elegant

           white pagodas and a historic stone bridge.
 Immerse yourself in the peaceful